 If you don’t set up at least one shipping method for each region you sell to, customers in those regions won’t be able to complete their checkout.

-To set up shipping methods, navigate to the Shipping tab of the admin dashboard, found in Settings menu.
+To set up shipping methods, navigate to Settings → Shipping in the Spree dashboard.

 Add a New Shipping Method

-This page is divided into seven sections, so let’s take a look at each individually.
+This page is divided into seven distinct sections, so let’s take a look at each individually:

 Presentation